10 Days + Exams

-Managers, supervisors and staff from all types of organisations who need a broad understanding of health and safety issues.
+The NEBOSH National General Certificate is aimed at Managers, supervisors and staff from all types of organisations who need a broad understanding of health and safety issues.
 The certificate helps them manage risks effectively.
 Many people take the NEBOSH National General Certificate as a first step in a career in health and safety.
 It provides a valuable overview, and is a sound basis for further professional study.

 The NEBOSH National General Certificate covers the main legal requirements for health and safety in the UK, identification and control of workplace hazards, and the practical application of this knowledge.
 No previous health and safety knowledge is required but candidates should note the assessment includes a requirement to write a short report.

 The qualification is divided into two units, each of which is assessed separately:

 The new specification recommends 113 hours of learning compared to 133 hours.

 Delegates studying the previous specification have up to 31 March 2022 to complete the assessments.

 You’ll have 5 years to complete your NEBOSH General Certificate.
 This time frame starts from when you pass your first exam.

 The standard of English required by candidates studying for the NEBOSH National General Certificate must be such that they can both understand and articulate the concepts contained in the syllabus.
 It is important to stress that the onus is on accredited course providers to determine their candidates’ standards of proficiency in English.
 NEBOSH recommends to accredited course providers that candidates undertaking this qualification should reach a minimum standard of English equivalent to an International English Language Testing System score of 6.0 or higher in IELTS tests in order to be accepted onto a National General Certificate programme.